ringoyu/multi-agent-system-aks-aiops/B - step2.2-aks-aiops-dynamic-threshold-guide.md

-# How to Set Up and See Dynamic Thresholds / Anomaly Detection in Azure Monitor for AKS
+# How to Set Up Dynamic Thresholds / Anomaly Detection in Azure Monitor for AKS

 ## 1. Go to Azure Monitor > Alerts